 Observation is the first key component of the learning process.
-Demonstration of the correct procedure and process for the task in hand.
-It may require the breakdown of complex tasks for the intern to best understand.
+Demonstrate the correct procedure and process for the task in hand; including breaking down complex tasks to help the intern best understand.
 Your intern will rely upon your skills and knowledge of the industry to ensure they learn correctly.